Tookmund/hackerforce/docs/heroku_backup.md

     mkdir hackerforce-backups
     # 1 (execute) + 2 (write) + 4 (read) = 7
     # You can set up any combination of the above ^^ (e.g. just execute and read = 1 + 4 = 5; in this case we want all permissions)
+    # See below section on chmod octal format to understand how things like chmod 600 and chmod 700 work
     chmod 700 hackerforce-backups
 fi